digital-asset/daml-dit-arcade-index/README.md

     author: Digital Asset (Switzerland) GmbH
     url: https://github.com/digital-asset/dablchat  # Link to source code
     license: Apache-2.0
-    tags: [dabl-sample-app, application]  # These tags tell Daml Hub whether this package is an app or an integration
+    tags: [dabl-sample-app, application]  # Controls how Daml Hub displays the package - with these values, under the sample app section
     icon_file: dabl-chat.png      # File name for app icon
 ```

-The icon file name is resolved relative to a `pkg/` directory that must be in the root of your project.
-Make sure to create that directory and place your app icon in there, for `ddit` to find and bundle.
+For the complete set of possible values allowed under `catalog`, view the package metadata [class definition](https://github.com/digital-asset/daml-dit-api/blob/0f489954c391b4b796f2800e1dea20270a09e16e/daml_dit_api/package_metadata.py#L35-L50), which denotes each possible value name and its data type.

+Create a `pkg/` directory in your project's root to supply extra files to the DIT build.
+You may include the app icon file here, in either SVG or PNG format, and refer to it by name in the `dabl-meta.yaml` configuration.

 We strongly urge versioning your application with [semver](semver.org), as Daml Hub will default to providing the latest available version.